Will Kansas cover the spread vs. Kentucky? Betting Trends, Record ATS

 Additional Kansas vs Kentucky Insights & Trends

-- Last year, the Jayhawks put up 75.4 points per game, 7.6 more points than the 67.8 the Wildcats allowed.
+- Last year, the 75.4 points per game the Jayhawks recorded were 7.6 more points than the Wildcats gave up (67.8).

-- Kansas went 11-10 against the spread and 22-2 overall last season when scoring more than 67.8 points.
+- Kansas had an 11-10 record against the spread and a 22-2 record overall last season when scoring more than 67.8 points.

 Bet on this or any college basketball matchup at BetMGM